fooltopia/foolhtml/README.md

 The rendered output does not contain any new lines and indentation, but a pretty-print mode for the renderer is planned.

 ## Documentation
-In FoolHTML, the indentation determines the scope of each element.
+In SlimR, the indentation determines the scope of each element.
 Nested elements are added in the line below with a higher indentation level. *Indentation is two spaces*.
 This can not be configured at the moment.

 ### The Templating Language
 #### Elements